River Boyne

 The River Boyne (An Bhóinn or Abhainn na Bóinne) is a river which flows through Leinster, Ireland.
-The course of the river is about 112 km long.
-It rises at Eidenderry, near Offaly and flows north-east through County Offaly, County Kildare, and County Meath to reach the Irish Sea between Mornington, County Meath, and Baltray, County Louth.
+It is about 112 km long.
+The Boyne rises near Carbury, County Kildare and flows north-east along the border with County Offaly before entering County Meath to reach the Irish Sea between Mornington, County Meath and Baltray, County Louth.

+The River Boyne is famously known for being the location of the Battle of the Boyne.
+The events seen Protestant King William III beat Catholic King James.
+This dramatically shaped the political and religious future of Britain and Ireland.

 Names and etymology

 This river has been known since ancient times.
 The Greek geographer Ptolemy drew a map of Ireland in the 2nd century that included the Boyne, which he called Βουουίνδα (Bouwinda) or Βουβίνδα (Boubinda), which in Celtic means "white cow" (bó fhionn).
 During the High Middle Ages, Giraldus Cambrensis called it the Boandus.
 In Irish mythology it is said that the river was created by the goddess Boann and Boyne is an anglicised form of the name.
 In other legends, it was in this river where Fionn mac Cumhail captured Fiontán, the Salmon of Knowledge.
 The Meath section of the Boyne was also known as Smior Fionn Feidhlimthe (the 'marrow of Fionn Feilim').
 The tidal estuary of the Boyne, which extends inland as far as the confluence with the Mattock River, 'the curly hole', had a number of names in Irish literature and was associated as a place of departure and arrival in the ancient legends and myths, such as The Tragedy of the Sons of Tuireann, Togail Bruidne Dá Derga, &c.
 In the Acallam na Senórach the estuary has the name Inber Bic Loingsigh, abounding in ships.
 Inber Colpa or Inber Colptha was the principal name for the mouth of the Boyne in early medieval times.
 The townlands and civil parish of Colp, or Colpe on its southern shore preserve the name.
 It was associated in myth with Colpa of the Sword, a son of Míl Espáine, in the Milesian origin of the Irish, who drowned in the attempt to land there and is by tradition buried in the ringfort behind Colpe church.
 An alternative Dindsenchas tradition associates the name with the Máta, a massive aquatic creature, which having been killed was dismembered at Brú na Bóinne was thrown in the Boyne.
 Its shinbone (colptha) reached the estuary giving name to Inber Colptha.